saraa123/django_project_tracker/README.md

         - Users have to be logged in before they can checkout.
 To test this I tried to checkout without being logged in, and an alert successfully prompts the user to login.
         - Attempted to buy items with invalid card details and missing information, and an alert is successfully displayed telling the user to check their details and provide the information that is missing.
         - Tested whether the checkout form identified the correct amount of products to be paid for.
+        - I completed the checkout and upvote checkout processes to test that once complete, either a new feature was displayed on the table or the relevant feature displayed an increase in its upvote count.

 * Purposefully omitted form validation for the checkout forms:
     - For the checkout form I added the address and telephone details so as to replicate an actual checkout form and checking billing details.
-However validation for these input types hasn’t been added so it is quicker to go through the form during assessment.
+However validation hasn’t been incorporated for these input types so it is quicker to go through the form during assessment.

 ### 4. In-person User Testing
 * As part of the UX and UI testing, I conducted in-person user tests.
 This allowed me to observe natural user interactions.
 I was able to identify what users found difficult, and if any roadblocks existed.
 * This lead to the following changes:

     - Created a separate page for issues and features that were completed.
-This prevented information overload on the home page, and also allowed the user to quickly identify which issues and features were currently still open and pending.
+This prevented information overload on the home page, and also allowed the user to quickly identify which issues and features were currently still open and those that were completed.

     - Cart changes:
-        - The way the website was created meant it was easier to direct the user straight to checkout when wanting to purchase or upvote a feature.
+        - The way the website was created meant it was easier to direct the user straight to checkout when wanting to purchase a feature ticket or upvote a feature.
         - However, in the future I would like to alter the website scheme so as to enable users to easily add tickets to their cart, enabling them to pay for multiple tickets at once.
 Therefore the cart app still remains within the project.

     - Removal of the bootstrap theme and dashboard.

-    - Reduce the input fields of the checkout form for assessment.
+    - Reduced the input fields of the checkout form for assessment.

 ### Overview of Issues and Solutions
 * **Issue 1:** Features in progress that were marked as done were still being displayed in the ‘in progress’ table.
 This also affected the count.